Undergraduate English language requirements

-- an international student applying on the basis of a New Zealand secondary school qualification
+- an international student applying based on a New Zealand secondary school qualification

-- an international student applying on the basis of results at another New Zealand tertiary institution
+- an international student applying based on results at another New Zealand tertiary institution

 The AELR may be met through your entry qualification or through satisfactory completion of an approved course in your first 12 months of study.